asantinc/Ranking-info-retrieval/README.md

-# Ranking-info-retrieval: Search engine for text
+# Search engine for text

 #Overview
 This project implements the following basic algorithms for document-query similarity computation and ranking: